Anatomy & Advanced Forensic Anthropology MSc

-Forensic anthropology is the analysis of human remains for the medico-legal purpose of establishing identity.
+Forensic anthropology is the analysis of human remains.
+This is done for the medico-legal purpose of establishing identity.
 It plays a key role in UK and international investigations in cases of inter-personal violence and homicide, repatriation, mass disasters, and war crimes.

-You will also gain a comprehensive knowledge and understanding of gross anatomy through full body dissection of Thiel embalmed cadavers.
-These cadavers are soft-fix, which means they retain real-to-life qualities, including realistic colour, tissue quality, and flexibility.
+You will also gain a comprehensive knowledge and understanding of gross anatomy.
+This will be done through full body dissection of Thiel embalmed cadavers.
+These cadavers are soft-fix.
+This means they retain real-to-life qualities, including realistic colour, tissue quality, and flexibility.